JetBrains/amper/docs/src/reference/project.md

 ## `plugins`

-`plugins:` section lists all the plugins that are available in the project.
+The `plugins` section lists all the plugins that are available in the project.
-The list of plugin _dependencies_ to make *available* in the project modules.
+It is a list of plugin _dependencies_ to make *available* in the project modules.

 Example:
 ```yaml